 Dry cracked lips

 This is a condition that most of us will suffer from at some point in our lives.
-Unlike the rest of our skin, our lips don’t contain oil glands, leaving them open to become dry and chapped.
+Unlike the rest of our skin, our lips don’t contain oil glands, leaving them open to becoming dry and chapped.
 It is usually caused by cold weather but could also indicate the person is suffering from dehydration or malnourished.

 ‘Fruity’ smelling breath